mariamrtn/tfm-FLwithCopies/README.md

 python plot_metrics_evol.py
 python evaluation_metrics.py
 ```

-7. Repetition of experiments
+# Repetition of experiments
-Make sure to delete the files and folders generated in the previous run: client_models, global_model.pt, model_params.pth
-Datafiles can be kept to skip step 4.
+Make sure to delete the files and folders generated in the previous run: client_models, global_model.pt, model_params.pth.
+Datafiles, however, can be kept to skip step 4.
 Then just run the experiments from the corresponding 'quickstart-pytorch_expA' or 'quickstart-pytorch_expB' folders and analyse the results as explained before.